open-disco/oreilly-software-architecture/README.md

 6. Client discovers the services on the register based on their allegiance to the profile
 7. Client consumes the services using the profile

+## Is the demo publicly hosted?

+Yes, you can find an implementation inspired by the code here at <https://glitch.com/~weather-consumer>.

 ## How can I run it by myself?

 Clone the [DISCO registry repository](https://github.com/open-disco/registry), run the registry on your own.

+> Note, there is also an available public registry running at https://disco-registry.herokuapp.com/, no guarantees tho!

 Clone this repository ...